johnsondnz/hugo-blog/content/study-notes/routing-eigrp.md

 * Later versions of IOS allow for the advertisement of dynamic prefixes via leak-maps.
 * Only one router in a given adjacency can be a stub.
 Two stub routers cannot for an adjacency.

+## Redistribution
+When redistributing routes you ned to set a seed metric either per redistribution command on with the `default-metric` route process command.

 ## Configure
 ### Manuall configure router-id
 ```